The Story Behind Rob Zombie’s Hellbilly Deluxe

-Instead, Rob Zombie took a big risk: he left his band and recorded his first solo album, 1998’s Hellbilly Deluxe.
-Released on this day 21 years ago, the record was a massive success, spawning one of the most famous heavy metal singles of the ’90s in the form of Dragula and launching Rob’s career as a solo artist.
-As far as gambles go, Rob’s paid off — and then some.
+Instead, Rob Zombie took a big risk: he left his band and recorded his first solo album, Hellbilly Deluxe.
+Released on August 25, 1998, the record was a massive success, spawning one of the most famous heavy metal singles of the ’90s in the form of Dragula and launching Rob’s career as a solo artist.
+As far as gambles go, this one paid off – and then some.

-“Rob didn’t have to go solo,” says Rob “Blasko” Nicholson, who played bass on Zombie’s first three solo albums and now plays in Ozzy Osbourne’s solo band.
+“Rob didn’t have to go solo,” says Rob ‘Blasko’ Nicholson, who played bass on his first three solo albums and now plays in Ozzy Osbourne’s solo band.
 “It wasn’t like the situation with Ozzy, where he had to go solo.
 White Zombie could still exist, as a band, and do whatever it’s doing.
 He chose to take a big risk, and it really worked.”

 But White Zombie’s dissolution wouldn’t become public knowledge for a while.
 When Rob began putting together a team to record what would become Hellbilly Deluxe, the band still technically existed, and there was an underlying thought that his solo album might be a flash in the pan.
 What mattered to Zombie, though, was that the project be his and his alone – driven by a singular vision, rather than the democratic process of a full band.
 The musicians he assembled for his solo debut – Blasko on bass, Mike Riggs on guitar, and White Zombie/The Cult percussionist John Tempesta on drums – were all working for him, to bring his ideas to life.